bioinfo-pf-curie/geniac/utils/docs/process.rst

 `example`
 +++++++++

 Add your process in the ``main.nf``.
-It can take any name (which is not necessarly the same name as the software will be called in command line) provided it follows the :ref:`naming-page`.
+It can take any name (which is not necessarly the same name as the software will be called on command line) provided it follows the :ref:`naming-page`.

 ::